Mpox in Jackson County: Symptoms, Testing, Vaccines, and More

 Once an infected person develops symptoms, they will remain contagious until their symptoms have fully cleared up (ex: lesions have fully healed and have been replaced by new skin).

 There are some precautions that everyone can take:

 - Avoid skin-to-skin contact with people who have a rash or scabs that resemble mpox.

 - Don’t handle an infected person’s towels, bedding, eating utensils, clothing, or other personal items.

 - If you’re attending an event, consider how much skin-to-skin contact is likely to occur.
 A densely packed rave where attendees are wearing minimal clothing is likely a higher-risk situation than a concert where attendees are fully clothed and spaced out.

 - Keep an eye out for new rashes or blister-like bumps on your body.
-If you suspect you have monkeypox, avoid close contact with others and get checked out by a medical provider.
-(See “What should I do if I think I have monkeypox?” for more information.)
+If you suspect you have mpox, avoid close contact with others and get checked out by a medical provider.
+(See “What should I do if I think I have mpox?” for more information.)

 In this outbreak, sex (or intimate contact) has been a common method of transmission.
 If you have multiple sexual partners, consider taking additional precautions.
 This includes:

 - Asking your sexual partner(s) about recent illness/rashes

 - Using protection during sex (condoms, gloves), which may help limit exposure

 - Reducing opportunities for skin-to-skin contact with others (clothes, latex, leather)